10 Best Mattresses for Back Pain in 2026: Doctor Recommendations

 Latex mattress

 Latex mattresses offer a natural alternative to memory foam.
-Latex mattresses are similar to foam mattresses, except latex tends to be more durable, bouncier, and longer-lasting.
+Latex mattresses are similar to foam mattresses, except that latex tends to be more durable, bouncier, and longer-lasting.
 A latex mattress can be a good choice for someone with back pain since, like memory foam, it helps distribute body weight evenly and keep your spine aligned.

 Survey says: The most common mattress type